6X for CO2 Storage Simulation

 - The volume of CO2 trapped is modelled in 6X by using residual gas saturation to scale both relative permeability and capillary pressure

-3. Mineral Trapping – CO2 trapped in rock pore space as precipitate
+CO2 trapped in rock pore space as solid precipitate through chemical reactions.

 - CO2 may be trapped as a solid precipitate in the rock as a function of rock mineralogy and rate of reaction